 - Alternating (e.g., 0101010 – 8989898)

 - Your address, your date of birth or your phone number

-And be sure to change your passwords and login credentials every three months.
+- And be sure to change your passwords every three months and have a passphrase.

 - Review your account activity regularly.
 If you see something unusual or suspicious, let us know right away.